-Josiah Wolfson attended the University of Miami School of Law.
-While there, he was a member of the Inter-American Law Review, where his student note regarding data protection rights in Latin America was selected for publication.
-He was also a member of University of Miami International Moot Court and competed in the American University trilingual Inter-American Human Rights Moot Court Competition.
-Throughout his law school career, Wolfson served as a research assistant to Professor Anthony Alfieri and was recognized for his contributions on multiple publications.
-Finally, he received the Cali award for the highest grade in Legal Communications & Research II, International Moot Court II, Consumer Protection, and Professional Responsibility.
+Before joining Rivero Mestre, Josiah attended the University of Miami School of Law.
+While there, he was a member of the Inter-American Law Review, where his student note about establishing a minimum data protection standard across Latin America was selected for publication.
+He was also a member of University of Miami International Moot Court and competed in the American University Inter-American Human Rights Moot Court Competition.
+Throughout his law school career, Josiah served as a research assistant to Professor Anthony Alfieri and was recognized for his contributions on multiple publications.
+Josiah received the Cali award for the highest grade in Legal Communications & Research II, International Moot Court II, Consumer Protection, and Professional Responsibility.

-Wolfson is also committed to public service.
-Before law school, he volunteered at an orphanage in Mexico and both a Jewish retirement home and international language school in Argentina for nearly two years.
-During law school, Wolfson worked at the University of Miami Health Rights Clinic, representing indigent clients.
-He now serves as a University of Miami School of Law International Moot Court coach and an advisor at B’nai B’rith Youth Organization, where he mentors local high school students.
+Josiah is committed to public service.
+Before law school, he volunteered at an orphanage in Mexico and both a Jewish retirement home and an international language school in Argentina for nearly two years.
+During law school, he worked at the University of Miami Health Rights Clinic, representing indigent clients.
+He now serves as a University of Miami School of Law International Moot Court coach.

 University of Miami School of Law, J.D., 2015 (Magna Cum Laude)